samuelstrike/ETL-Pipeline-using-Apache-Airflow/README.md

 - Automating and orchestrating the pipeline with Apache Airflow
 - Avoiding temporary JSON storage and directly using SQL operators and hooks

-> 🔁 The EONET API is dynamic and continuously updated, so this pipeline is designed to ingest all available events each run and gracefully upsert data into the database.
+> 🔁 The EONET API provides constantly evolving data on natural events, and this pipeline—scheduled to run daily—ensures that each execution captures the latest information by seamlessly inserting new records and updating existing ones in the PostgreSQL database.

----

-## 🛠️ Tools & Technologies

-- **Apache Airflow** – Orchestration tool
-- **PostgreSQL** – Destination data warehouse
-- **Python** – Core language used for data transformation
-- **PostgresHook & SQLExecuteQueryOperator** – Airflow providers for database access
-- **Docker** – For local environment setup

 ---